Moyne - West

 Educational attainment in Moyne - West aligns closely with national averages, showing typical qualification patterns and performance metrics

-In Moyne-West trail region, 24.3% of residents aged 15 and above hold university degrees, compared to Victoria's 33.4%.
-This gap suggests potential for educational development and skill enhancement.
-Bachelor degrees are the most common at 16.7%, followed by postgraduate qualifications (4.4%) and graduate diplomas (3.2%).
-Trade and technical skills are prominent, with 38.4% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.6%) and certificates (26.8%).
+Moyne-West trail region's residents aged 15+ have 24.3% with university degrees, compared to Victoria's 33.4%.
+Bachelor degrees are most common at 16.7%, followed by postgraduate qualifications (4.4%) and graduate diplomas (3.2%).
+Vocational credentials are held by 38.4%, including advanced diplomas (11.6%) and certificates (26.8%).
+Current educational participation is high, with 28.7% enrolled in formal education: primary (10.9%), secondary (9.4%), and tertiary (2.3%).

-Educational participation is high, with 28.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 28.7% of residents currently enrolled in formal education.
 This includes 10.9% in primary education, 9.4% in secondary education, and 2.3% pursuing tertiary education.

 Frequently Asked Questions - Education